msabramo/kallithea/docs/setup.rst

 Apache's WSGI config
 --------------------

-Alternatively, RhodeCode can be set up with Apache under mod_wsgi.
+Alternatively, Kallithea can be set up with Apache under mod_wsgi.
 For that, you'll need to:

 - Install mod_wsgi.
 If using a Debian-based distro, you can install